alt-magick/Correspondence/README.md

 Z / Pisces: ♓︎<br>
 <br>

+Highlight text to encode and decode.
+Or encode or decode what's in the clipboard as a paste.<br>

 A new version of this program is available for Linux and Python, as a fork of this project:
 <br>